 SQLite3 or PostgreSQL are supported as temporal database backends.

-other mapsets are in the user's current mapset search path (managed with
+those other mapsets are in the user's current mapset search path

-other mapsets is read-only.
-They can not be modified or removed.
+space-time datasets from other mapsets is read-only.
+They can not be

 Connection settings are performed with t.connect.